DanielVF/d-time-tracker/README.md

     cd /usr/local/bin/test && wget https://raw.github.com/christiangenco/t-time-tracker/master/t  --no-check-certificate && chmod 755 t

+Depends on [Ruby](http://www.ruby-lang.org/en/downloads/) and the [Chronic](https://github.com/mojombo/chronic)) gem (if you want to use the custom time feature below).

-By default, logs are stored in `~/Dropbox/.ttimetracker`, but this can easily be changed in the Configuration section at the top of `t`.
+By default, logs are stored in `~/Dropbox/.ttimetracker`.
+This can be changed in the Configuration section at the top of `t`.

 To use
 ------